 Note the clear, strong language used to describe false teachers: “evil,” “liars.”
 This is not the language of “hatred” and “mean-spiritedness.”
 It is the language of a genuine love for and zeal for the truth.

-The average Independent Baptist Church is like Highland Park Baptist Church in Chattanooga, Tennessee.
-It was the second largest church in America in the early 1970s, but it didn’t teach its people to exercise a discernment ministry.
+But the average Independent Baptist Church is like Highland Park Baptist Church in Chattanooga, Tennessee.
+It was the largest Independent Baptist church in America in the early 1970s, but it didn’t teach its people to exercise a discernment ministry.
 The people were not plainly informed of error.
 They were not educated about such things as Baptist conventionalism, New Evangelicalism, charismaticism, Reformed theology, and the Jesus People Movement with its Christian rock and charismaticism and antinomianism.
 They were not taught to judge everything by Scripture.
 Lee Roberson, Highland Park’s pastor for 40 years, said, “Stay out of controversy in the pulpit--stay out of it and stay on the main line.
 I think that helped me a lot.
 I tried to avoid personalities and stay on the main line: preaching the gospel, emphasis on winning people to Christ, emphasis on developing the spiritual life, dying to self, the fullness of the Spirit, the second coming--kept on the positive side, kept negatives away from the people” (James Wigton, Lee Roberson--Always about His Father’s Business, pp. 78, 243).

 Consider the following examples of exercising a ministry of vigilance and testing: